Superpose: Rigid-group / Flexible Structure Overlay

 parameterize

-For designated parameter type(s) (default positions), select atoms to be refined & how.
+For designated parameter type(s) (def. positions), select atoms to be refined & how.

 -h, --help show this help message and exit